Flagellation: As a sexual practice

 Flagellation is also used as a sexual practice in the context of BDSM.
 The intensity of the beating is usually far less than used for punishment.

 There are anecdotal reports of people willingly being bound or whipped, as a prelude to or substitute for sex, during the 14th century.
 Flagellation practiced within an erotic setting has been recorded from at least the 1590s evidenced by a John Davies epigram, and references to "flogging schools" in Thomas Shadwell's The Virtuoso (1676) and Tim Tell-Troth's Knavery of Astrology (1680).
 Visual evidence such as mezzotints and print media in the 1600s is also identified revealing scenes of flagellation, such as in the late seventeenth-century English mezzotint "The Cully Flaug'd" from the British Museum collection.

 John Cleland's novel Fanny Hill, published in 1749, incorporates a flagellation scene between the character's protagonist Fanny Hill and Mr Barville.
-A large number of flagellation publications followed, including Fashionable Lectures: Composed and Delivered with Birch Discipline (c1761), promoting the names of ladies offering the service in a lecture room with rods and cat o' nine tails.
+A large number of flagellation publications followed, including Fashionable Lectures: Composed and Delivered with Birch Discipline (c.
+1761), promoting the names of ladies offering the service in a lecture room with rods and cat o' nine tails.